-According to Payscale the median salary is bit different.
+According to Payscale, the median salary is a bit different.
 Have a look at the chart below –

-After USA, UK and all other European countries come to the forefront in regards to the number of members.
+After the USA, the UK and all other European countries come to the forefront in regard to the number of members.

-The average CFA salary in UK is US $36,892 per annum and can earn up to US $128,290 per annum (depending on the experience).
-If you compare the CFA salary in UK with CFA salary in USA, then there’s drastic difference.
-It may happen due to less popularity of CFA in UK.
+The average CFA salary in the UK is the US $36,892 per annum and can earn up to US $128,290 per annum (depending on the experience).
+If you compare the CFA salary in the UK with CFA salary in the USA, then there’s a drastic difference.
+It may happen due to less popularity of CFA in the UK.
 But in Europe CFA is popular, thus a CFA holder financial analysts get around US $124,000 per annum.

-After USA and Europe, most CFAs are from Asia.
-Even in India the salary is much lesser, in Singapore the CFA salary can go up to US $235,000 per annum.
+After the USA and Europe, most CFAs are from Asia.
+Even in India, the salary is much lesser, in Singapore, the CFA salary can go up to US $235,000 per annum.

 Let’s have a look at the CFA salary in all countries put together –

-According to the chart, we can see that in Australia there’s maximum increase in minimum salary and the lowest increase we can see in India.
-Even the increase in salary in USA is not as significant as it should be.
-In Hong Kong, average bonus earned by CFAs is highest and in India it’s lowest.
-Even in USA, the average bonus earned is not significant.
+According to the chart, we can see that in Australia there’s a maximum increase in the minimum salary and the lowest increase we can see in India.
+Even the increase in salary in the USA is not as significant as it should be.
+In Hong Kong, the average bonus earned by CFAs is highest and in India, it’s lowest.
+Even in the USA, the average bonus earned is not significant.